-Euphorbia echinus is a dwarf spurge that branches much and grows to about 90 cm.
-The common name of spurge was acquired by some Euphorbia plants in Old English and Old French because of the plants use as purgatives.
+Euphorbia echinus is a dwarf spurge of North Africa in countries including Morocco.
+It may these days be called E. officinarum subsp. echinus.
+The plant branches much and grows to about 90 cm.
+The common name of spurge was acquired by some Euphorbia plants in Old English and Old French because of the plants used as purgatives.

 The columnar stems have six or seven shallow vertical ridges protected by pairs of hefty spines.
 The spines are red when young, turning grey or whitish when older.
 A mature plant will consist of a clump of many erect stems creating a round prickly shrub appearance.
 These may even become densely stacked in old plants in nature where they grow slowly in arid conditions.